 A Path to Total Healing

 Recovering from addiction is not a solitary process, especially for teens.

 Individual therapy should go hand in hand with counseling sessions for the family and peer support groups.
 A study published in the Journal of Consulting and Clinical Psychology followed 114 adolescents who received individual therapy, group therapy and family therapy for substance abuse.
 Teenagers who received all three interventions had fewer days of drug use at the four-month mark and the seven-month mark after treatment.

 Peer group therapy gives isolated, substance-abusing teenagers a sense of belonging.
 Group members have a supportive, accepting audience for their deepest fears about addiction and recovery.
 They also have the opportunity to reinforce their self-esteem by helping others succeed in recovery.
-Group therapy can take the traditional forms of classroom discussions and process sessions, or it may take the form of experiential therapies, such as adventure outings and equine-assisted therapy.
+Group therapy can take the traditional forms of classroom discussions and process sessions, or it may take the form of experiential therapies, such as adventure outings.

 As part of the rehab process, the family must be engaged in the teenager’s recovery.
 Family counseling sessions help repair broken relationships, reestablish trust and establish limits of conduct.
 Led by family therapists, psychiatrists or counselors, these sessions promote healing for the whole household, not just for the addicted teen.

 An individual therapist is a teenager’s guide to total healing.
 The professionals at Muir Wood are dedicated to helping teenage boys grow into self-respecting, accountable adults by overcoming the pitfalls of addiction.
 Individual therapy, group therapy, family counseling and experiential therapies are core components of our gender-specific residential rehab program.
 If you’re ready to make a commitment to your teenager’s recovery, our treatment team is ready to give you the support and information you need to take the first step.